 According to the National Earthquake Information Center, there are an average of 20,000 earthquakes each year —16 of them being major disasters.
 On August 14, 2021, a magnitude 7.2 earthquake struck the southwest region of Haiti and killed over 2,000 people.
-As with other earthquakes, much of the damage was caused by buildings collapsing with people inside them, making earthquake-proof buildings a must.
+As with other earthquakes, much of the damage was caused by buildings collapsing with people inside them.

 How Earthquakes Impact Buildings

-Before we look at the features of earthquake-proof buildings, it’s important to understand how earthquakes impact man-made structures.
-When an earthquake occurs, it sends shockwaves throughout the ground in short rapid intervals that extend in all directions.
+Before we look at the features of earthquake-proof buildings, it’s important to understand how earthquakes impact human-made structures.
+When an earthquake occurs, it sends shock waves throughout the ground in short, rapid intervals that extend in all directions.
 While buildings are generally equipped to handle vertical forces from their weight and gravity, they cannot traditionally handle side-to-side forces emitted by quakes.

-This horizontal movement vibrates walls, floors, columns, beams and the connectors that hold them together.
-The difference in movement between the bottom and top of buildings exerts extreme stress, causing the supporting frame to rupture and the entire structure to eventually collapse.
+This horizontal movement vibrates walls, floors, columns, beams and the braces that hold them together.
+The difference in movement between the bottom and top of buildings exerts extreme stress, causing the supporting frame to rupture and the structure to eventually collapse.